xyj-3/logitech-g-hub-supported-games/G-HUB-games-list.md

 # Logitech G HUB supported games list

 This is a list of games supported by Logitech G HUB software.
 It is accurate as of G HUB version **2022.4**, released on 2022/04/13.
-[This is an unofficial list and I am not affiliated with Logitech.]
+This is an unofficial list and I am not affiliated with Logitech.

+_If you are looking in particular for a list of games that have Lightsync game-driven lighting, a list of known games is [here](https://github.com/xyj-3/lightsync-games).
+The difference is that this list shows games that can have custom profiles in G HUB for Logitech devices (i.e. custom key assignments, mouse sensitivity, and Lightsync effects excluding game-driven ones),                 while the game-driven list contains games that automatically control the lighting on Lightsync devices to synchronize with in-game events._

 There are 361 games on this list.